droglenc/NCMTH107/modules/CE/1SampleZ_CE1.md

  n   mean    sd    min    Q1  median     Q3    max
 35    6.7   7.3   -2.8   0.7     4.2   10.5   17.2 </code></pre>

 Assuming that the standard deviation for all 1500 women was 7.1, test, at the 5% level, that the average weight gain per woman for the month was over 5 pounds.
-Make sure to provide explicit answers with your work shown for all [11 steps of a hypothesis test](../11-steps).

 ----